HPDCS/gcc-partial-abort/README.md

-A preliminary implementation of a partial abort schema within GCC-TM
+A preliminary implementation of a partial abort scheme in GCC-TM